The Great Good Place

 There are 62 seats around two-seat bistro (high) tables, four- and six-seat round tables and one rectangular table.
 There are four lounge chairs and two end tables.
 A "counter" area near the entrance is designed for individuals when reading newspapers or using a laptop.
 The space includes a room housing two vending machines and two microwave ovens.

 Art is displayed on the walls.
-A three panel LED exhibit by alumnus Xynn Tii occupies a prominent space.
 Additionally, a built-in case displays faculty print publications as well as popular magazines.